Acre Subdistrict

 The Acre Subdistrict, alternatively spelt as Akko Subdistrict (based on Hebrew name) or Akka Subdistrict (based on Arabic name), is one of Israel's sub-districts in the Northern District.
+Despite the subdistrict's name, the largest city in the subdistrict is Nahariya, with 68,000 people as of 2024.

 History

 The subdistrict is mostly composed of what had been, during British-ruled Mandatory Palestine, the Acre Subdistrict.